-The present baroque fountain enclosure dates back to the 18th century.
-Originally, there was a pine cone on the fountain's base, which Alexander Count von Hachenburg had replaced in 1888 by the Slavic heraldic animal, the "Golden Lion".
-Similar to the heraldic depictions and the seal image, the Sayn lion has been distinguished since the Middle Ages by two tails, which do not, however, stand for "Sayn" and "Wittgenstein", as the county of Wittgenstein, which is situated in the Rothaargebirge mountains, only came into the possession of the Counts of Sayn by inheritance towards the end of the 14th century.
+The current baroque fountain casing dates back to the 18th century.
+Originally, there was a pine cone on the fountain column, which in 1888 was replaced by Alexander Count of Hachenburg with the Sayn coat of arms animal, the "Golden Lion."
+In accordance with the coat of arms representations and the seal image, the Sayn Lion has been characterized since the Middle Ages by two tails, which, however, do not stand for "Sayn" and "Wittgenstein," as the county of Wittgenstein, located in the Rothaar Mountains, only came into the possession of the Counts of Sayn through inheritance towards the end of the 14th century.

 Contact and directions